US Intelligence Agencies Tried To Bribe Our Developers To Weaken Encryption, Says Telegram Founder

 Don't trust US (Score:2)

-I sense a new business model (Score:2)
+I sense a new business model (Score:3)

 Step 1) Create messaging app with no users but strong encryption.